 Of course, there’s never a gift as good as having time with you.
 Treat him to a day at the zoo, a childrens’ museum, or a local play center.
 If he enjoys listening to and watching music, it might be fun to take him to his first kids’ concert.
 Even better: Give him a brightly wrapped “big top” gift package, complete with tickets to the circus.

-Boys ages 5 to 7: At this age, boys love to express themselves in their own unique way.
+At this age, boys love to express themselves in their own unique ways.
 Give him a pair of walkie-talkies so he can have a top-secret conversation with his friends.
 Or give him his own small digital camera so he can record his nature walks or treasure hunts.
 Many young boys love to dream up their own worlds – a big box of Lego bricks or a K’Nex building set should keep him engaged for hours as he creates his own buildings, vehicles, and spaceships.

 Boys at this age need time with you even if they won’t admit it.
 Give him the gift of a weekend campout, a day at a ball game, or a day at the video arcade (quarters or tokens on you, of course.)